gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/riscv/publish-procedure.md

 ## Edit the build script

-Edit the `RELEASE_VERSION` variable to point to the actual release.
+Edit the `VERSION` variable to point to the actual release.

 ## Push the build script git